travis-ci/docs-travis-ci-com/docs/user/languages/php.md

 ## Choosing PHP versions to test against

-PHP workers on travis-ci.org provide PHP 5.2, 5.3, 5.4 including XDebug as well as PHPUnit.
+PHP VM images on travis-ci.org provide several PHP versions including XDebug as well as PHPUnit.
 A minimalistic .travis.yml file would look like this:

     language: php
     php:
+      - 5.4
       - 5.3
-      - 5.4

 This will make Travis run your tests using